 Related to the above, business sellers need to consider their target audience when going to market.
 If you are a Main Street company, chances are that your buyer pool is an individual who is looking to buy a business or maybe a lower middle market company.
 Chances are exceedingly slim that you are in play for a private equity buyer.

 On the other hand, if you are a lower middle market company, your target acquirer is likely in your “bucket” or the next higher.
 You very well could be in play for a private equity deal… though depending on a range of factors perhaps as an add on rather than a “platform” company.
-Private equity groups offer healthy multiples and strategic acquisitions drive up value compared to an individual buyer looking for a quality investment.
+Private equity groups offer healthy multiples and strategic acquisitions, driving up value, compared to an individual buyer looking for a quality investment.

-But in the end, what is the main importance…most of all, since business folk are always throwing these terms around its always good to get a baseline so we are all speaking the same language.
+But in the end, what is the main importance?
+Since business folk are always throwing these terms around it’s always good to get a baseline so we are all speaking the same language.